Dedicated to creating healthier communities.

 Why am I receiving a new bill from CHI Franciscan Health?

 The new bill you received is our new single patient statement which reflects all of your CHI Franciscan activity.
 It is part of our new electronic health record.
 The new bill covers all of your care at our clinics, hospitals and other facilities except for St. Elizabeth Hospital in Enumclaw.

 Why am I getting both the old bills and the new bills from your clinics and hospitals?

-We deployed our new electronic health record throughout our clinics and hospitals over time, starting in June 2013 and continuing through the middle of 2014.
+We deployed our new electronic health record throughout our clinics and hospitals over time.

 - June 2013: Franciscan Medical Group clinics deployed the new system in waves